 Conclusion:

 So those are some ways to solve Windows was unable to complete the format error.
-If you’ve done all the steps above and still get the format error, it’s possible that your drive is dead.
+If you’ve done all the steps above and still get the format error, your drive may be dead.

 Unfortunately, flash drives and SD cards have a limited number of uses, and cheap or old drives are more prone to damage.
 This also happens if your drive is physically damaged.